What Is Risk Mitigation? Take Action in 7 Steps

 Transfer

 The next strategy is risk transfer.
 Transferring risk is not simply expecting someone else to take care of things in case of an emergency.
-Instead, a transferred risk is one that you entrust to a different party—whether by necessity or design—so your business is not entirely responsible for all risk factors.
+Instead, a transferred risk is one you entrust to a different party—whether by necessity or design—so your business is not entirely responsible for all risk factors.

 For a fire, this might mean contracting with a fire safety equipment company to ensure all your smoke detectors and fire extinguishers are in working order.
 It might also mean working with information security teams to ensure critical documents are regularly backed up to the cloud, transferring the risk of loss to the data storage company.
 By transferring the risk, you are saying you have done all you can do yourself, and you are trusting someone else to take care of what you can’t control.